Talysh language: Grammar

 Talysh has a subject–object–verb word order.
 In some situations the case marker, 'i' or 'e' attaches to the accusative noun phrase.
 There is no definite article, and the indefinite one is "i".
 The plural is marked by the suffixes "un", "ēn" and also "yēn" for nouns ending with vowels.
 In contrast to Persian, modifiers are preceded by nouns, for example: "maryami kitav" (Mary's book) and "kava daryâ" (livid sea).
-Like most other Iranian dialects there are two categories of inflexion, subject and object cases.
+Similar to most other Iranian dialects there are two categories of inflexion, subject and object cases.
 The "present stem" is used for the imperfect and the "past stem" for the present in the verbal system.
 That differentiates Talysh from most other Western Iranian dialects.
-In the present tense, verbal affixes cause a rearranging of the elements of conjugation in some dialects like Tâlešdulâbi, e.g. for expressing the negation of b-a-dašt-im (I sew), "ni" is used in the following form: ni-m-a-dašt (I don't sew)."m" is first person singular marker, "a" denotes duration and "dašt" is the past stem.
+In the present tense, verbal affixes cause a rearranging of the elements of conjugation in some dialects such as Tâlešdulâbi, e.g. for expressing the negation of b-a-dašt-im (I sew), "ni" is used in the following form: ni-m-a-dašt (I don't sew)."m" is first person singular marker, "a" denotes duration and "dašt" is the past stem.